The apricots are dried first, then soaked in a sugar syrup.

 Australia has become a large producer of Candied Apricots.

-To make: Put 5 tbsp of water, 3 tbsp honey, 3 tbsp sugar, and 2 tbsp lemon juice in a medium-sized saucepan over high heat.
+To make: Put 5 tablespoon of water, 3 tablespoon honey, 3 tablespoon sugar, and 2 tablespoon lemon juice in a medium-sized saucepan over high heat.

 Remove from heat, and use tongs to lay out the apricots on a plate or a piece of tin foil to cool and set.